 How should knee-high boots fit?

-Knee-high boots look their best when they fit snugly around your calf, embracing your shape whilst not feeling tight, too much of a gap will spoil the shape and the look of your boots and if they’re too tight they’re likely to feel uncomfortable.
+Knee-high boots look their best when they fit snugly around your calf, embracing your shape without feeling tight.
+Too wide a gap could spoil the shape and the look of your boots.
+Too tight, they’re likely to feel uncomfortable.

-To help you to find the perfect-fitting boots, we’ve put together a need-to-know guide on how to find your calf fit, scroll on to find the perfect fit for you.
+To help you to find the perfect-fitting boots, we’ve put together a need-to-know guide on how to find your calf fit.
+Scroll on to find the best fit for you.

 HOW TO MEASURE YOUR CALF FIT